 Traditional methods for evaluating engine performance primarily focus on thermal efficiency and emissions.
-However, these composite indices go beyond these conventional metrics by enabling a multidimensional analysis of the combustion process, energy conversion, formation. and pollutant This framework holds significant potential for optimizing next-generation internal combustion engines.
-In the following sections, the indices definitions of and their corresponding mathematical relationships are presented.
+However, these composite indices go beyond these conventional metrics by enabling a multidimensional analysis of the combustion process, energy conversion, and pollutant formation.
+This analytical significant potential for framework holds optimizing next-generation internal combustion engines.
+In the following sections, the definitions of the indices and their corresponding mathematical relationships are presented.